wkolowski/Type-Theory-Wishlist/README.md

 ### Discriminators

-As a slight bonus, when we define an inductive type, we get for free discriminators which check what constructors a term was made with.
+As a slight bonus, when we define an inductive type, we get autogenerated discriminators which check which constructor a term was made with.
 This feature is inspired by the F* language.
 They are named after the constructor, with a `?` at the end.

 For `Bool`, they are